Options for screens

 </Tab.Navigator>

-The navigation prop has a setOptions method that lets you update the options for a screen from within a component.
-See navigation prop's docs more details.
+method that lets you update the options for a screen from within a component.
+See navigation object's docs for more details.